AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/PathPart_1.md

 CAEXPathBuilder.PathPart Method (XElement, Boolean)
 ===================================================
-AutomationML 2.1 APItransforms the name of the defined element to a path Part (special characters are escaped).
+transforms the name of the defined element to a path Part (special characters are escaped).

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)